nus-cs2103/website-base/admin/tp-expectations.md

 * **Objective:** showcase your ability to write both _user-facing documentation_ and _developer-facing documentation_.
 * <span class="badge bg-info">Expectation</span> <span class="text-info">**Update the User Guide (UG) and the Developer Guide (DG) parts**</span> that are related to the enhancements you added.
-* **Tip: If the UG/DG updates for your enhancements are not enough to reach the above requirements**, you can make up the shortfall by documenting 'proposed' features and alternative designs/implementations.{% if cs2113 %}
+* **Optional: If the UG/DG updates for your enhancements are not enough to reach the above requirements**, you can make up the shortfall by documenting 'proposed' features and alternative designs/implementations.{% if cs2113 %}
 * <span class="badge bg-info">Expectation</span> <span class="text-info">**Use at least {{ uml_diagrams_per_person }} UML diagrams in your DG updates**</span> i.e., diagrams you added yourself or those you modified significantly.{% endif %}

 #### <span class="badge bg-info">{{ icon_individual }} Individual</span> <span class="text-info">Expectations on Testing</span>